EpitaphNewell/Discord-Bot-GUI-Message-Utility-/JSON document.md

 # Documentation for Using JSON to Create Application Styles

-This documentation explains how to use a JSON file to customize the styles of your Python application using Tkinter.
-You can change the appearance of various interface elements such as text areas, buttons, and user lists.
+This documentation explains how to use a JSON file to customize the styles of DBG

 ## Style File